 What Is a Scald Protection Valve?

 Hot water systems used in domestic and industrial environments must be equipped with safety protection devices.
 A scald protection valve, also known as an anti-scald valve, is a thermostatic safety valve designed to prevent the risk of burns caused by excessively hot water.
+Unlike a thermostatic mixing valve, which blends hot and cold water to deliver a safe output temperature, a scald protection valve works by shutting off water flow entirely when the temperature exceeds a preset threshold.
+This makes it a shut-off safety device rather than a temperature-blending device.
+For a broader overview of how thermostatic valves work across different applications, you can read our guide on thermostatic valve facts and how to identify the best products.

 In many regions, the installation of anti-scald protection devices is required by safety regulations, particularly in public facilities, residential buildings, and commercial applications.

+Water heaters store and supply hot water for daily use, but users cannot always predict the temperature of the water delivered at outlets.
+Sudden exposure to water temperatures above safe limits, such as immediately after opening a tap, can cause serious burns.
 Children and elderly users are especially vulnerable to scald injuries.
 In addition, excessively high water temperatures can damage plumbing fixtures and system components.
 For these reasons, controlling hot water temperature using a scald protection valve is essential for system safety and reliability.

 How Does a Scald Protection Valve Work?